 From Certification to Landing a Job

 Once you have identified a company or location you would like to work, go in and introduce yourself.
-In some cases you may end up with a job right there on the spot.
-It is import that you have a resume that stresses your experience, total number of draws, types of draws, age range of most of your draws, and any specialties regarding drawing blood such as a national certification ect.
-It is important to make a great first impression in person because most hiring of phlebotomist is out sourced to separate recruiting companies that sift through thousands or resumes a day and it is easy for your resume to get swept up and lost.
+In some cases, you may end up with a job right there on the spot.
+It is important that you have a resume that stresses your experience, total number of draws, types of draws, age range of most of your draws, and any specialties regarding drawing blood, such as a national certification, etc. It is important to make a great first impression in person because most hiring of phlebotomists is outsourced to separate recruiting companies that sift through thousands of resumes a day and it is easy for your resume to get swept up and lost.

-Other things you should consider is hours, pay, and other work place incentives.
-Typically in-patient hours rotate on a 24 hour working schedule and most out-patient sites are from 0700-1700 hours.
-Pay depends on your responsibility, the more you are responsible out side of just drawing blood generally means you will be compensated more.
-Lastly, will you have a 401k option, health, dental, and vision, maybe even a chance to purchase stock in the company.
+Other things you should consider are hours, pay, and other workplace incentives.
+Typically in-patient hours rotate on a 24-hour working schedule and most out-patient sites are from 0700-1700 hours.
+Pay depends on your responsibility; the more you are responsible for outside of just drawing blood, generally, the more you will be compensated.
+Lastly, will you have a 401k option, health, dental, and vision, and maybe even a chance to purchase stock in the company?

 Tips and Tricks

-Honestly practice is the only way to get better at finding suitable draw sites on various ages of patients.
-Every single patient is different and there is not an easy cookie cutter solution to finding a vein.
+Honestly, practice is the only way to get better at finding suitable draw sites for various ages of patients.
+Every single patient is different, and there is not an easy cookie-cutter solution to finding a vein.

-Tip 1: Always tie the tourniquet TIGHT! (this depends on the age because elderly people will have frail skin).
-Make sure the tourniquet is tight and secure, this will help you find the veins and double as an anchor for the veins to keep them from rolling.
+- Always tie the tourniquet TIGHT! (this depends on the age because elderly people will have frail skin).
+Make sure the tourniquet is tight and secure; this will help you find the veins and double as an anchor for the veins to keep them from rolling.

-Tip 2: Always double check you have the right patient before you even get started
+- Always double-check you have the right patient before you even get started

-Tip 3: ANCHOR below the vein, use your other hand to pull down on the vein/skin to help anchor the vein.
-Note, you do not need to be directly below the vein to make a secure anchor.
+- ANCHOR below the vein, use your other hand to pull down on the vein/skin to help anchor the vein.
+Note that you do not need to be directly below the vein to make a secure anchor.
 Also, grasping the hands and gently rolling the fingers down will anchor many of the veins throughout the arm.

-Tip 4: ALWAYS wear gloves, learn and practice finding veins with your gloves on!
-It will be hard at first but you will get better the more you practice.
+- ALWAYS wear gloves; learn and practice finding veins with your gloves on!
+It will be hard at first, but you will get better the more you practice.

-Tip 5: Feel with your fingers, do not look with your eyes.
-If you practice this from day one you will find yourself in a great spot when you begin routine blood draws.
-Not only will you be fast and proficient you will not fall into many of the traps that await you if you only use your eyes to locate veins.
+- Feel with your fingers, do not look with your eyes.
+If you practice this from day one, you will find yourself in a great spot when you begin routine blood draws.
+Not only will you be fast and proficient, but you also will not fall into many of the traps that await you if you only use your eyes to locate veins.
 Your eyes cannot tell the health of the vein.

-Tip 6: If you are not confident in the vein or you would not stick yourself or a loved one in the area you about to draw blood from, DO NOT STICK THE PATIENT.
+- If you are not confident in the vein, or you would not stick yourself or a loved one in the area you are about to draw blood from, DO NOT STICK THE PATIENT.

-Tip 7: Always check both arms before you stick with out confidence.
+- Always check both arms before you stick without confidence.

-Tip 8: Always take the time and care to insure a one stick success, do not get wrapped up in speed.
-No matter where you go the industry standard is 6 patients per hour, that gives you plenty of time to find the best fit vein
+- Always take the time and care to ensure a one-stick success, do not get wrapped up in speed.
+No matter where you go, the industry standard is six patients per hour; that gives you plenty of time to find the best fit vein.

 © 2018 Chris Pfarr